1988 United States Senate elections: Florida

 The general election soon became nasty, with Mackay portraying Mack as "extremist."
-Mack also attacked his opponent in television ads by connecting him to liberal Massachusetts Governor and Democratic presidential nominee Michael Dukakis.
+Mack also attacked his opponent in television ads by connecting him to liberal Massachusetts governor and Democratic presidential nominee Michael Dukakis.
 Mack had help from vice presidential candidate Dan Quayle.
-The election was so close there was a recount until Mackay conceded eight days after election day.
+The election was so close that there was a recount until Mackay conceded eight days after election day.

 Hawaii

 Incumbent Democrat Spark Matsunaga won re-election to a third term, beating Republican cattle rancher Maria Hustace.

 Indiana

 Incumbent Republican Richard Lugar was re-elected to a third term over Democratic attorney Jack Wickes.

 Lugar, a popular incumbent, had token opposition in this election.
 An April 1988 poll showed that Lugar lead 65% to 23%.
 By June, Lugar raised over $2 million, while Wickes raised just over $100,000.
 Lugar agreed to debate Wickes on September 10, 1988.

 Lugar won overall with two-thirds of the vote and won 91 of Indiana's 92 counties, Wickes won only the Democratic stronghold of Lake County.